 - Shred the zucchini making sure all the seeds are out.
 Set aside with lid so it doesn’t dry out.

-- Bake at 350*F for about 50 minutes or until done inside.
-Do the tooth pick test to make sure the bread is done.
+- Bake at 350*F for about 50 minutes or until the bread is done in the middle.
+Use a tooth pick to test the middle of the bread to make sure it is done.

 Let’s Connect